spikyian/CANCABDC/README.md

 Optionally a single push button can be used in toggle mode.

 CANCABDC firmware can be run on CANPAN hardware with the potentiometer connected to PIC pin 7.

+The CANCABDC panels communicate between themselves using CBUS.
+CBUS is also used to communicate speed information to CAN4DC modules.
+The CAN4DC modules convert the speed information to a PWM signal for the DC motors.